 Do you offer a HIPAA-compliant phone line?

 Standard telephone calls made via Spruce are compliant with the technical requirements of HIPAA, and Spruce stores any voicemails left for you in a way that is compatible with HIPAA.
+See our White Paper on the subject.

 Can I use Spruce for video calling?